 Get exclusive member benefits & effect social change.
 Join Today

-A dexamethasone suppression test is primarily used to help diagnose Cushing’s syndrome.
-Cushing’s syndrome indicates that you have an abnormally high level of cortisol.
+A dexamethasone suppression test is primarily used to help diagnose Cushing syndrome.
+Cushing syndrome indicates that you have an abnormally high level of cortisol.
 Cortisol is a steroid hormone produced by the body during high levels of stress.
+(Abnormally low cortisol levels can be a sign of Addison’s disease, which is not diagnosed by this test.)

 A dexamethasone suppression test measures how your cortisol levels are affected by taking dexamethasone.
 Dexamethasone is a manmade corticosteroid similar to one produced naturally by your adrenal glands.
 It’s prescribed to replace the natural chemical if your body isn’t producing enough of it.
 It may also be prescribed as an anti-inflammatory agent that’s used to treat arthritis and various blood, kidney, and eye disorders.